joerx/expensely/Readme.md

 }
 ```

-### 2. Milligram
+### 2. CSS

-- minimalist CSS framework, lighweight alternative to Bootstrap?
+- `npm install css-loader style-loader --save-dev`
-- no time to figure out how to handle via Webpack, just use CDN
+- Used only for custom css styles
-- why that fetish to bundle *everything* anyway?
+- No module for bootstrap that doesn't suck, just load from CDN

 ### 3. React